Research ethics FAQs

 In all cases, tissue samples need to have been collected with donor consent for them to be transferred outside the country in which they were collected.
 Where the samples are to be used in a new piece of research, permission from the donor for this use would also need to be in place.

-Whether CUREC review is required depends on the proposed use of the samples at the University of Oxford:
+Whether review from a CUREC subcommittee is required depends on the proposed use of the samples at the University of Oxford:

 The study will require OxTREC ethics approval if the foreign ethics approval covering tissue collection was received from a country outside of the EU, or if the study is funded by a USA federal funding agency (for example NIH).

-All other studies should be directed to the MS IDREC for ethical approval.
+All other studies should be directed to the MS IDREC for ethics approval.

-Where the University is not the lead institution, the researchers from the University of Oxford should supply to the relevant CUREC subcommittee details of the ethical application, including all documents, the ethics application form that was submitted to the lead institution, and their approval notice.
-This will then be reviewed to ensure that the approval already obtained is in accordance with the requirements of the University’s policy on the ethical conduct of research involving human participants and personal data
+Where the University is not the lead institution, the researchers from the University of Oxford should supply to the relevant CUREC subcommittee details of the ethics application, including all documents, the ethics application form that was submitted to the lead institution, and their approval notice.
+This will then be reviewed to ensure that the approval already obtained is in accordance with the requirements of the University’s ethics policy.

 International projects